XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/GeographicDestinationTree.md

 ~~~

-There are two primordial definitions that needs to be clear to
+There are two essential definitions which needs to be clear in order to understand the difference between city and zone:
-understand the difference in city and zone: types of nodes and if these
+1. types of nodes
-nodes are attackable or not.
+2. if these nodes are accessible or not.

-Lets start with the two types of nodes.
-First there is the parent node,
-also named DestinationTree node, and the child node, also named
-Destination leaf node.
-A parent can have zero to n children ( 0..n ) and
-a child will have only one parent ( 1..1 ).
-For example, the
-DestinationTree code = "ES" is the parent of the DestinationLeaf code =
-"BAL", "AST" and "AND" and at the same time DestinationTree code = "BAL"
-is also a the parent of the DestinationLeaf code = "PAL0" and "ALC0",
-and so on.
+Let's start with the two types of nodes.
+There are two types of nodes: the parent node, also called DestinationTree node, and the child node, also named Destination leaf node.
+A parent can have zero to n children ( 0..n ) and a child can only one parent ( 1..1 ).
+For example, the DestinationTree code = "ES" is the parent of the DestinationLeaf code = "BAL", "AST" and "AND" and at the same time DestinationTree code = "BAL" is also a the parent of the DestinationLeaf code = "PAL0" and "ALC0", and so on.

-Attackable on an **availability** level means that it is possible doing
-an avail for that zone.
-A node is attackable when the tag avail is set
-as true, if it is set as false the node is not attackable and
+Accessible on an **availability** level means that it is possible doing an avail for that zone.
+A node is accessible when the tag avail is set to true.
+If it is set as false the node is not accessible and consequently, not available.
-consequently it is not available.

 Therefore:

--   **City:** Lowest attackable node.
+-   **City:** Lowest accessible node.
--   **Zone:** Not the lowest attackable node.
+-   **Zone:** Not the lowest accessible node.

 ![Diagrama1](/articles-pub/docs/hotel/images/diagrama1.png)

- **Note:** *In rare occasions it is possible finding nodes lower than cities, which won't be attackable, but the standard scenario is not to find lower nodes than cities.*
+ **Note:** *In rare occasions it is possible finding nodes lower than cities, which won't be accessible, but the standard scenario is not to find lower nodes than cities.*